xuhaibahmad/xuhaibahmad.github.io/_posts/2016-12-17-10-libraries-to-speed-up-your-android-development-part-1.markdown

 ## Joda Time

 Almost every project require some level of `date` and `time` manipulation.
 The standard date and time classes prior to `Java SE 8` are poorly written and broken to some extent.
-[Joda-Time](http://www.joda.org/joda-time/){:target="_blank"} became the de facto standard date and time library for Java due to it's extra ordinary capabilities.
+[Joda-Time](http://www.joda.org/joda-time/){:target="_blank"} became the de facto standard date and time library for Java due to its extra ordinary capabilities.
 The design allows for multiple calendar systems *(such as Gregorian, Julian, Buddhist, Coptic, Ethiopic and Islamic calendar systems)*, while still providing a simple API.
-There's a lot more to it which you can find out at project's [GitHub repository](https://github.com/JodaOrg/joda-time){:target="_blank"}.
+There is a lot more to it which you can find out at project's [GitHub repository](https://github.com/JodaOrg/joda-time){:target="_blank"}.

 ### Setup